JungPhilipp/websitev2/content/post/cpp_copy_elision.md

     auto s = S{};
 }
 ```
 Even with `-std=c++11` only `"Default construct S"` is printed.
-Since copy elision is not guarenteed prior to C++17 deleting the move constructor in line 7 will result in a compilation error when using C++11/14.
+Since copy elision is not guarenteed prior to C++17 deleting the move constructor will result in a compilation error when using C++11/14.
 ```cpp
 S(S&&) = delete;
 ```